canonical/chaos-engineering/docs/how-to/integrate_litmus_with_tls.md

 terraform apply -auto-approve
 ```

-Successful integration is indicated by the change of the `ChaosCenter` URL printed in `juju status` output.
-Example:
+When the TLS integration is successfully completed, you will notice a change in the `ChaosCenter` URL printed in the `juju status` output.
+Namely, it will now indicate an `https` scheme.
+For example:

 ```console
 Unit                   Workload  Agent  Address       Ports  Message